ckessler2/SAIV_2025_Alsomitra/README.md

 # Part 2 - NN training in Python

-Open Python 3.9 - I recommend using the Anaconda navigator to create a closed environment.
+Open Python 3.9 - I recommend using the Anaconda navigator to create a virtual environment.

 For a linux machine, first install miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install#linux-2